junxit/us-congress-bills-111/metadata.md

 - 2009-01-26 — Introduced in Senate
 - 2009-01-26 — Read twice and referred to the Committee on the Judiciary. (text of measure as introduced: CR S843-846)
 - 2009-01-26 — Sponsor introductory remarks on measure.
 (CR S843)
+- 2009-05-07 — Committee on the Judiciary.
+Ordered to be reported with amendments favorably.
+- 2009-05-07 — Committee on the Judiciary.
+Reported by Senator Leahy with an amendment in the nature of a substitute.
+Without written report.
+- 2009-05-07 — Committee on the Judiciary.
+Reported by Senator Leahy with an amendment in the nature of a substitute.
+Without written report.
+- 2009-05-07 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 59.